Wall Street's UFO sighting: More to space stocks than Virgin Galactic - KTVZ

 Richard Branson’s Virgin Galactic has been on a tear this year.
 The stock is up 200% so far in 2020 and even rallied Monday as the Dow plummeted more than 1,000 points.
 Apparently in space, nobody can hear you scream coronavirus (or bubble).

-Virgin Galactic will report its latest quarterly results after the closing bell Tuesday — its first earnings report since the company went public last year through a merger with a so-called special purpose acquisition company, or SPAC.
-Analysts are forecasting a loss of $65 million for all of 2019.
+Virgin Galactic reported its latest quarterly results after the closing bell Tuesday — its first earnings report since the company went public last year through a merger with a so-called special purpose acquisition company, or SPAC.
+The company posted a loss of $72.8 million for the fourth quarter and $210.9 million for all of 2019.

 Investors who want exposure to the nascent space and satellites industry might be wary of placing a big bet solely on Virgin Galactic given how much the stock has already rallied.
 And while Elon Musk’s SpaceX and Jeff Bezos’ Blue Origin aren’t public, there is a way for investors to get exposure to the broader space industry — including Virgin Galactic.